-I am sorry I upset you.
+So sorry I upset you.
 I didn’t realise this is so important to you.
-I should have included you.
+Surely I should have included you.

 I am sorry I didn’t respond.
-I was busy.
+Too busy.
 I should have prioritized you over work.
-I could have responded immediately to say that I’m busy.
+Even then I could have responded immediately to say that I’m busy.
 I’m truly sorry.
 Please forgive me.